wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Advanced Configurations
 ### Operator Profile:
-For optimal functioning of the ClearPass API client, the assigned operator profile should have the below permissions:
+The operator profile assigned to the API Client must have the below permissions:
 - **API Services**: Set to `Custom`
     * `Allow API Access`: Choose `Allow Access`.
 - **Platform**: Set to `Custom`